dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 vboxguest             348160  2 vboxsfCopy
 ````

-If the command doesn’t return any output, it means that the VirtualBox kernel module is not loaded.
+If the command does not return any output, it means that the VirtualBox kernel module is not loaded.

 That’s it.
 You have installed `VirtualBox Guest Additions` on your Debian guest machine.